jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 Custom key down behaviours can be applied by providing a callback function to the `onKeyDown` prop.

 Please note.
-If used, your callback function will be called after the pre-existing default onKeyDown behaviour.
+This prop is not intended to give users the ability to disable or amend the default onKeyDown behaviours.
+If a custom function is provided, this will be called after the relevant default onKeyDown behaviour.

 ```jsx harmony
 import { Component, PureComponent, Fragment } from 'react';